-6116 Executive Boulevard, Suite 200 North Bethesda, MD 20852-4929 Phone: 301-652-AOTA Fax: 240-762-5140 www.acoteonline.org
+Bethesda, MD 20814 Phone: 301-652-AOTA

-National Board Certification of Occupational Therapy (NBCOT) examination results indicates our students are well prepared upon graduation.
-Our students are prepared throughout the curriculum with exams designed to prepare you for the board exam and a practice exam provided to you as part of the curriculum.
-The below statistics are based on the OTD graduating class of 2022.
+Fax: 240-762-5140 www.acoteonline.org

-National 1 Year Pass Rate RUSH 1 Year Pass Rate National First Time Pass Rate RUSH First Time Pass Rate
+National Board Certification of Occupational Therapy (NBCOT) examination results indicate our students are well prepared upon graduation.
+Our students are prepared throughout the curriculum with exams designed to prepare them for the board exam and a practice exam provided as part of the curriculum.
+The below statistics are based on the OTD graduating class of 2023.

-98% 100% 77% 97%
+National First-Time Pass Rate RUSH First-Time Pass Rate 73% 97%

-National Average Score e RUSH Average Score
+National Pass Rate RUSH Pass Rate 98% 100%

-474 496 ]
+National Average Score RUSH Average Score 470 492

-\A score of 450 is required to pass.
+^{}A score of 450 is required to pass